mozilla/addon-sdk/packages/api-utils/README.md

-Jetpack Core provides a basic CommonJS infrastructure for developing traditional XULRunner Extensions and applications.
+API Utils provides a basic CommonJS infrastructure for developing traditional XULRunner Extensions and applications.
 It is the basis for the Add-on SDK.

-To address issues present in traditional Extension development, Jetpack Core provides mechanisms for:
+To address issues present in traditional Extension development, API Utils provides mechanisms for:

 * writing and executing test cases, inspired by Python's [nose] package,